2nd of the 8th month 2020/2021.

 As part of this week’s Torah portion readings, we will be reading from Melaḵim Aleph/1 Kings 19, which gives us the account of Ěliyahu running into the wilderness, in order to flee from the threats of Izeḇel.

-In a message called, ‘WHAT ARE YOU DOING HERE?’, I would like to take a closer look at these events that we have recorded for us here in this chapter, as we all can relate, I am sure, in seeing how piercing this question can be, at certain times in our lives, especially when facing some tough trials and pressures that call for steadfast endurance and courage to hold firm to our stand and calling in our Beloved Master and Elohim!
+In a message called, ‘WHAT ARE YOU DOING HERE?’, I would like to take a closer look at these events that we have recorded for us, here in Melaḵim Aleph/1 Kings 19, as we all can relate, I am sure, in seeing how piercing this question can be, at certain times in our lives, especially when facing some tough trials and pressures, that call for steadfast endurance and courage to hold firm to our stand and calling in our Beloved Master and Elohim!.

 How many of you have ever said, or thought, these, or similar, words?

 “That’s it, I’ve had it, I can’t take it anymore, I have had enough יהוה, I can’t go on”